-- Spanish is one of the official languages of the United Nations and the European Union - Spanish is the second most widely spoken language in the world with at least 450 million Spanish speakers worldwide. - Spanish is spoken in 21 countries and is the second language of the United States. - Spanish is also spoken by over 100,000 people in Australia. - Knowledge of Spanish is extremely beneficial in the fields of banking, arts, commerce, music, cosmetics, health, welfare, etc.
+- Spanish is the second most widely spoken language in the world with at least 450 million Spanish speakers worldwide. - Spanish is spoken in 21 countries and is the second language of the United States of America. - Spanish is a phonetic language (easy to pronounce) with cognates (words that sound and mean the same in English)